 vybe urgent care offers viral tests to detect active COVID-19 infection and antibody tests to detect prior exposure.
-With extended center hours, online appointments, and 10+ urgent care locations throughout the Greater Philadelphia area, we’re here to provide you and your family with reliable, convenient care.
 If you’re experiencing any COVID-19 symptoms, you may prefer to schedule a virtual visit prior to coming in for a test.
 All test results are uploaded to your patient portal.

-vybe urgent care is currently offering these COVID-19 testing options for patients:
+vybe urgent care is offering these COVID-19 testing options for patients:

-- Rapid tests: These tests provide same-day results and can be performed in minutes.
+- Rapid tests (self-pay only): These tests provide same-day results and can be performed in minutes.
 Types of rapid tests offered at vybe include antigen and molecular (NAATs including RT-PCR).
 These tests are offered on a self-pay basis and are not covered by insurance.

 - Lab tests: While these tests are conducted at a vybe center, they are shipped to a lab for results.
 Typically, it takes 3–5 days for the lab to process test results.
 At this time, vybe is only offering RT-PCR lab tests.
 Lab tests are typically covered by insurance, however, we recommend patients verify any out-of-pocket costs with their insurance provider.